aws-samples/amazon-cognito-vue-workshop/docs/ConfirmAccount.md

 //paste code here
 //Confirm account code ends here
 ```

-## Next Steps
+## Milestone 1 - Testing Sign-up and Confirmation process
 The next step you should take after completing the code for the confirmation page is test the sign up and account confirmation process.

-## Milestone 1 - Testing Sign-up and Confirmation process
 <ol>
 <li>Restart application server if needed.</li>
 <li>Navigate to the sign-up page</li>